justinmeiners/shamans/docs/README.md

 ### Characters & Animation

 I started on the character models early in the game.
-Creating the characters was one of the most artistically challenging part of the game.
+Creating the characters was the most artistically challenging part of the game.
 Although a profesional artist will scoff at my work, I was able to exceed my own personal expectations, and get the quality and look I wanted.
 The game contains 5 unique characters, each with their own model, skeleton, texture and several animations.
 Each character was designed to have a similar "look and feel" so they cohere together in the same world.

 ![early 3d model game characters](img/early_characters_lg.jpg)
 ![witch 3d model](img/witch_modeling_lg.jpg)